-Come join us on un voyage fantastique avec le cours de français 4!
 In French 4 students review and expand the material of French 1-3 and nearly all of the class is conducted in the French language.
-Students will be given the opportunity to depthfully explore francophone culture through modern and traditional music, modern French films and French Internet sites as well.
-There are multiple cultural field trips for this course, all of which involve using French in the Carmel community.
 Time will be spent on vocabulary building and grammar, with the focus being on how to use these vocabulary phrases and grammatical structures in speaking and writing.
 Students will review and expand their knowledge of the geography of the francophone world, including emphasis on French speaking areas in Africa.
 Students will read modern, authentic texts from French newspapers and magazines and they will write summaries in French of these articles as well as present those summaries to the class.
-Students will participate in group and partner discussions and debates on various topics concerning the French speaking world.
+They will learn to take notes on their readings and they will participate in group and partner discussions and debates on various topics concerning the French speaking world.
+Students will be given the opportunity to explore francophone culture through modern and traditional music, modern French films and French Internet sites, as well.